raiabril/docker-boxes/README.md

-# flask-docker-boxes
+# docker-boxes
-Some useful flask servers ready to launch in docker for penetration testing purposes.
+Some useful apps and servers ready to launch in docker for penetration testing purposes.